 Lucid dreaming basics for beginners

 You’re in for a very intense journey, as lucid dreaming can be wild.
-You’ll experience things you thought were impossible, and do things you never believed you could do.
+You’ll experience things you thought were impossible, and DO things you never believed you could do.

 To start remembering your dreams you’ll want to start writing them down as soon as you wake up.
 This will get your mind into the habit of recalling the dreams.

-Everyone dreams every night, it’s just a question of learning to remember them.
+EVERYONE dreams EVERY night, it’s just a question of learning to remember them.
 Most people don’t spend much time trying to write their dreams down or remember them.

 You’ve got to start forming a new habit of trying to remember your dreams every morning.
 By doing this, you’ll quickly see that you remember more and more dreams each time.
 It gets easier with each day and after a while, your chances of having a lucid dream are much higher.

-Remember that the best way to create this new habit and get it to work is to just start doing it, tomorrow morning.
-Make sure to write something down each morning, even if you can’t remember the dream.
-If you can’t remember anything at all, just write ‘no dreams recalled’.
-It’s important because it’s building the habit, and the connection in your mind.
+- Remember that the best way to create this new habit and get it to work is to just start doing it, tomorrow morning.

-2: Perform reality checks and ‘test’ whether you’re dreaming
+2: Perform reality checks all day long

-This is a very basic way to start having lucid dreams.
-Perform reality checks throughout the day.
-A ‘reality check’ is where you ask yourself ‘am I dreaming?’ and then test that answer by doing something which has different results in the dream and in real life.
+A ‘reality check’ is where you ask yourself ‘am I dreaming?’, and then test that answer by doing something which has different results in the dream and in real life.
 Sounds a little confusing I know, but let me explain.